 Until recently, millions of Californians — our neighbors, coworkers and family members — have lacked health insurance because of their immigration status.
 This is why I’ve helped to author multiple bills to expand coverage for all Californians, regardless of status.
 I’m proud that in 2016, we successfully expanded Medi-Cal, our Medicaid program, to all children regardless of immigration status, and then in 2019 to all young adults under 26.
 Someday, we will have health care for all, but in the meantime, these laws have been important steps forward.

 Nail salons are part of an $8 billion industry in California — whose owners and workers are over 80% Asian, often with limited English skills.
 Unfortunately, too many nail salons involve toxic chemicals and unsafe conditions for workers and customers, but that doesn’t have to be the case with alternative healthy nail products.
 While I was on the San Francisco Board of Supervisors, working with health care, environmental and labor advocates, I established the first Healthy Nail Salon Recognition Program in the state, and in 2016, we passed the California law which took that work statewide, creating guidelines for local agencies to implement Healthy Nail Salon Recognition programs.

 Medically tailored meals

-All parents have one thing in common: we will do anything to protect our kids, particularly from diseases that are entirely preventable.
-That’s why I helped to authored SB 277 in my first term, the first major bill to require vaccinations for children before attending school.
+In fact, I have stood up for vaccine mandates throughout my career.
+During my first term, I helped to author SB 277, the first major bill to require vaccinations for children before attending school.
 Aside from a child’s possible existing medical reasons, there is no reason they should not be protected from the diseases we have all but eradicated – and their classmates should not be protected as well.